Team

 download Team

 Monica Grau PhD.
 Focus on feminist economy.
 Studying the interplay of feminist economics with the digital economy.
+She is a Marie Skłodowska-Curie Fellow at CARE Netherlands.
+She participated in the development of a group equality plan and other projects from a gender perspective.

 She has international experience in the fields of gender equality, women’s economic empowerment and sustainable development.
 She also has expertise in research disciplines: social psychology, management & entrepreneurship, feminist theory, and feminist economy.
 Monica Grau holds a PhD. in Philosophy (University of Barcelona), a M.Sc. in Human Resource Development (IDPM, UK) and a Degree in Psychology (Valencia University, Spain, and Montpellier University, France).